rabanti-github/NanoXLSX/README.md

 There will be possibly further adaptions and additional pre-releases before the final release.

+See also the wiki entry for some thoughts: [From Monolith to Modules: Why NanoXLSX Finally Broke Its Own Traditions](https://github.com/rabanti-github/NanoXLSX/wiki/From-Monolith-to-Modules:-Why-NanoXLSX-Finally-Broke-Its-Own-Traditions)

 ---

 NanoXLSX is a small .NET library written in C#, to create and read Microsoft Excel files in the XLSX format (Microsoft Excel 2007 or newer) in an easy and native way